cl8n/osu-wiki/news/2019-11-14-new-beatmap-packs-and-pack-management.md

 ---
 layout: post
-title: Introducing Beatmap Pack Management
+title: New Beatmap Packs and Pack Management
 date: 2019-11-14 14:00:00 +0000
 ---

-An update to the Beatmap Pack Management project, including new pack releases!
+Themed beatmap packs are back thanks to a new team's efforts.
+Read on to see what they've done so far and get a glimpse of what's to come!

 ![](/wiki/shared/news/banners/beatmap-packs.jpg)